Hyperliquid Flagged Address: What the High-Risk Warning Means

 Optional Frontend-State Check

 After saving the warning screenshot, you can also document whether the official Hyperliquid frontend currently allows the affected address.
-This is a frontend-state check, not a withdrawal command and not proof that assets are lost.
+This is only a frontend-state check.
+It does not move funds and it does not replace balance or position review.

 Example request: replace the sample value with your own public wallet address.